TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 - [x] Flash the Pi Pico with the MicroPython firmware
 - [x] Test out the MicroPython firmare and learn to use Thonny
 - [x] Set up a Supabase database for storing the readings

-This is currently in the works:

 - [ ] Set up a Deno function for persisting the readings

+This is currently in the queue/in the works:

+- [ ] Make the POST call with a JSON payload

 In order to finalize the implementation of the stated purpose at the top of the readme, this is what's left to do:

-- [ ] Make the POST call with a JSON payload
 - [ ] Run the program on in a loop to collect readings over time
 - [ ] Measure power draw over a period of time for comparison
 - [ ] Implement wi-fi sleep mode for power saving